andreafiori/laravel-admin-api/README.md

 # Laravel React Dashboard

-A full-stack application with a Laravel PHP APIs and a React frontend
+A full-stack application example with a Laravel PHP APIs and a React frontend

 ## Requirements

 - PHP 7.4
 - MySQL
 - Composer
+- Docker

 ## Installation